IST263/fall2019m004/docs/submit-howto.md

 Couple of things to keep in mind

-* You can submit aka commit your work as often as you want.
+* You can submit and should aka commit your work as often as you want.
 * I encourage you to commit your work everytime you work on it even if you have  partially finished it.
 * Committing code onto GitHub will ensure that there is a backup of your work
 * Git will ONLY track your work that is done in the course folder you have setup